RAFT Public Resource and Training Portal

 If a tenant owes more than $7,000 in rent, will RAFT automatically deny their application?

-The tenant will not be denied automatically but will be required to provide a plan for the remaining balance such as a balance repayment agreement signed by both the landlord and the tenant.
+The tenant will not be denied automatically but will be required to provide a plan for the remaining balance that RAFT cannot cover.

 How current does rent arrearage documentation need to be?

-Rent ledgers, Notices to Quit, etc. need to be current enough to show the amount being requested, and Notices to Quit need to be within 90 days.
+Rent ledgers, Notices to Quit, etc. need to be current enough to show the amount being requested, and Notices to Quit need to be dated within 90 days of the RAFT application.

 What document do you need to provide if someone has been living in an apartment and has never signed a lease but needs assistance with rent?